cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 computes an additive share of the verifier message after the previous step.)
 The verifier message consists of the reduced circuit output and the gadget tests.

-To finish each gadget test, we evaluate the gadget on the wire checks: if the encoded measurement and joint randomness used to generate the proof are the same as the measurement (share) and joint randomness used to verify the proof, then the output of the gadget will be equal to the gadget check; otherwise, the
+To finish each gadget test, evaluate the gadget on the wire checks: if the encoded measurement and joint randomness used to generate the proof are the same as the measurement (share) and joint randomness used to verify the proof, then the output of the gadget will be equal to the gadget check; otherwise, the